Miranda and Involuntary Confessions

 - interrogating the suspect at gunpoint.

 Generally, police are permitted to lie to suspects.
 For example, a police officer saying that certain evidence exists when it doesn’t hasn’t legally coerced any subsequent confession.
-(For more information on police tactics, see Tactics Police Use to Get a Confession, and for a real-life example, see the blog post Criminal Injustice Up Close.)
+(For more information on police tactics, see Tactics Police Use to Get a Confession.)

 Intoxication, Mental Illness, and Physical Health